ThorxNxEriksen/ml_ops_02476/reports/README.md

 *	Networking	$0.28
 *	Artifact Registry	$0.46

 Spending the majority on compute makes sense.
 Even if our model is very quick to train we have spun up a bunch of different images while getting them to work.
-If we wanted to permanently run the API we would expect this to increase
+If we wanted to permanently run the API we would expect this to increase.
 Since our dataset is 2GB and we only used one version, the load on the storage is low.
 This would also increase once we start updating our dataset and keeping multiple versions.
 Working in the cloud was a little frustrating, because very small changes in the local setups can take up to 10 minutes to show in the cloud build.
 Having said that, we also had bigger celebrations when the cloud ran because it felt a bit more real!